relay-ko/relay-ko.github.io/website/versioned_docs/version-v4.0.0/Modern-FragmentContainer.md

 ## Container Composition

-React and Relay support creating arbitrarily complex applications through *composition*.
+React and Relay support creating arbitrarily complex applications through _composition_.
 Larger components can be created by composing smaller components, helping us to create modular, robust applications.

 Let's explore how this works via a `<TodoList />` component that composes the `<TodoItem />` we defined above.

 ### Composing Views

-View composition is *exactly* what you're used to &mdash; Relay containers are just standard React components.
+View composition is _exactly_ what you're used to — Relay containers are just standard React components.
 Here's the `<TodoList />` component:

 ```javascript
 class TodoList extends React.Component {